ReactForAll/React-Course/Level_1/7. React Fragments/SCRIPT.md

   />
 ))
 ```

-When you try to do this, you would see the same error that we discussed before.
+Now we can see an error that `Adjacent JSX elements must be wrapped in an enclosing tag.` Even though in most cases, you would return only a single node as a component, sometimes you might not want to add an unnecessary div to this.

 Now, how would we tackle this?
 Normally, you would simply use a JSX div to wrap the JSX element that we are returning.
 Now, this definitely works but brings in additional div into the DOM tree.
 This is where React Fragments come in.
 React Fragments allow you to group a set of elements under a single JSX tag without any change reflecting onto the actual DOM.
 In order to use React Fragments you can simply write <React.Fragment>

 ```js
 formFields.map((field) => (